DominicHurni/wp3-technology-standards/BU1/BU1_KYC.md

 MVP Restrictions:
 ## Company Perspective
 - Any person can trigger the process of customer onboarding
-- The company is authorized to present attestations and receive attestations (no configuration support)
+- The company is authorized to issue, hold, present and receive attestations (no configuration support)
 - Mutual authentication is set to default true (no TLOL or device-binding checks are applied).
 - The MVP process is executed sequentially in one step.